SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Methodology

+As mentioned in previous sections, the density of consecutive point clouds is spatially non-uniform and temporally varying, posing difficulties in feature extraction.
+To address the issue, we propose the Voxelization-Interpolation based Feature Extraction (VIFE) module.
+VIFE first voxelizes the consecutive point clouds into voxels.
+As illustrated in Figure \ref{fig:framework}, the spatial non-uniform distributions and temporally variations of points are reduced to some extent.

-We aim to extract consistent features for points in a local region from the same object for estimating locally smooth and consistent motions.
-To this end, we rely on a sparse convolution backbone on voxelized point clouds, different from existing methods \cite{flot,flownet3d,pointpwc} that rely on point-based convolutions (\eg PointNet++ \cite{pointnetplus}), We argue that such voxel-based convolution ensure points in a local neighborhood to have smoother features, ideally leading to consistent flows in space.
+After that, VIFE conducts convolutions on voxel points rather than all points of the point cloud, and then interpolate features for each point.
+We argue that such simple operators \ie voxelization and interpolation, ensure points in a local neighborhood to have smoother features, ideally leading to consistent flows in space.

-\textbf{Voxel features via sparse convolution.} Formally, given the point cloud \Pc (similarly \Qc), we first discretize the points into voxels, then leverage a U-Net \cite{ronneberger2015u} architecture network built with Minkowski Engine~\cite{minkowskiSPC} to compute the non-empty voxel's feature.
+\textbf{Voxel feature extraction.} We then leverage a U-Net \cite{ronneberger2015u} architecture network to extract feature from voxelized point clouds, where convolution can be many types of point cloud convolutions such as pointnet++ used in FLOT \cite{flot}.
+Here, we adopt sparse convolution \eg Minkowski Engine~\cite{minkowskiSPC} for efficiency.
 More details are available in our supplementary material.

-\textbf{Point feature via Devoxelization.} We project back the voxel features into point feature $\mathbf{F}^S_i$ for point $p_i$.
-In particular, we interpolate the point features from the $k$ closest voxels following equation \eqref{eq:interpolation}. $\mathcal{N}^v(p_i)$ represents the set of $K$ nearest neighboring non-empty voxels for the point $p_i$, $\mathbf{v}_k \in \mathbb{R}^C$ represents the feature of $k$-th closest non-empty voxels and $d_{ik}$ the Euclidian distance between the point $p_i$ and the center of the $k$-th closest non-empty voxel.
+\textbf{Point feature interpolation.} We project back the voxel features into point feature $\mathbf{F}^S_i$ for point $p_i$.
+In particular, we interpolate the point features from the $K$ closest voxels following equation \eqref{eq:interpolation}. $\mathcal{N}^v(p_i)$ represents the set of $K$ nearest neighboring non-empty voxels for the point $p_i$, $\mathbf{v}_k \in \mathbb{R}^C$ represents the feature of $k$-th closest non-empty voxel and $d_{ik}$ the Euclidian distance between the point $p_i$ and the center of the $k$-th closest non-empty voxel.

-We observed that our sparse convolution module encourages close points to have similar features, which helps our method generate consistent flows for these points.
+We observed that close points are encouraged to have similar features, which helps our method generate consistent flows for these points.
 This is favorable for local object parts or rigid objects with dense densities and consistent flows (\eg LiDAR points on a car at close range).